Attt/attt.github.io/source/_posts/jvm-metaspace-leakage-caused-by-loading-dynamic-class.md

 2. check `systemDictionary` with parameter `name` to determine if Klass/KlassHandler is already loaded

-(pretend here some source codes XD)
+(pretend here are some source codes XD)

-But if step-2 exists, why the metaspace will be full?
+But if step-2 exists, why the metaspace memory exhausts at last?

 ## what actually happens when VM parsing class file